sheraadams/OpenGl-Catacomb-Scene/README.md

 Learn OpenGL, extensive tutorial resource for learning Modern OpenGL. (n.d.-d). https://learnopengl.com/

 TenWit. (n.d.).
 Ancient Egyptian hieroglyphics carved on a stone wall. https://as1.ftcdn.net/v2/jpg/03/98/12/30/1000_F_398123053_OTZVcEOx2NmitYsU4Gac13ZsX7scfVPt.jpg

+## License:

+The code is based on various tutorial code from LearnOpenGL.com.

+Tutorial code is © Joey DeVries and licensed under the CC BY 4.0 License.

+Modifications and additional contributions are © Shera Adams and licensed under the Apache 2.0 License.

+Proudly crafted with ❤️ by Shera Adams.